mongodb/docs/source/reference/javascript.rst

 Query and Update Methods
 ~~~~~~~~~~~~~~~~~~~~~~~~

-.. function:: find(query,projection)
+.. function:: db.collection.find(query,projection)

    :param document query: A :term:`document` that specifies the
                           :term:`query` using the JSON-like syntax and
                           :doc:`query operators </reference/operators>`.

-   :param document projection: A :term:`document` that controls the
+   :param optional document projection: A :term:`document` that controls the
                            :term:`projection`, or the contents of the
                            data returned.

-   :returns: All of the documents that match the ``query`` document.
+   :returns: A cursor whose iteration visits all of the documents that

-   Provides access to querying functionality.
+   match the ``query`` document.

+   Queries for documents matching ``query``.
 The argument to
    :func:`find()` takes the form of a :term:`document`.
 See
    the ":doc:`/reference/operators`" for an overview of the available
    operators for specifying and narrowing the query.

-.. function:: findOne(query)
+.. function:: db.collection.findOne(query)

-   :param document query: A :term:`document` that specifies the :term:`query`
+   :param optional document query: A :term:`document` that specifies the :term:`query`
                           using the JSON-like syntax and :doc:`query operators
                           </reference/operators>`.